rjoleary/cs444-joos-compiler/README.md

 the AST building part was completed.
 Because of that, it operates on the concrete syntax tree of the program.

+The weeder checks for errors by repeatedly traversing the tree to check if it breaks a specific rule.

 ### Stage 4: AST Building

 Haskell